paulshuker/coppafisher/docs/advanced_usage.md

 --8<-- "nb_delete_page_1.py"
 ```

 Any page's added after stitch are warned about.
-It is recommended to delete these pages as well by typing `y`.
+It is recommended to delete these pages as well by typing `y` then
+pressing enter.

 ## Email notification

 To be emailed when the pipeline crashes or finishes, under section `[notifications]` in the config, add the variable
 `email_me` with your email address.
 You must have a sender email with SMTP support, this email's credentials must be
 given in `[notifications]` under the variables `sender_email` and `sender_email_password`.
 The email may be flagged as
-junk or not be sent altogether, depending on the email address you are sending to.
+junk or not be sent altogether depending on the email address you are sending to.
 This has only been tested for an
 "outlook.com" Microsoft email.

 ## Generate gene codes